 Players control an invisible force in an abstract and minimalist arena, constantly hurtling forwards through gaps between blue and red obstacles.

-That’s pretty much the core of Hyper Gauntlet: zoom through gaps on a 3x3 grid, with but a few collisions at your disposal, before it’s game over.
+That’s pretty much the core of Hyper Gauntlet: zoom through gaps on a 3×3 grid, with but a few collisions at your disposal, before it’s game over.
 It’s not easy, but… it sure is fun!
 And while that’s enough to make for an interesting game in my books, a peek under the hood reveals a few additional features.
-Initially, the game won’t automatically bring you back to the center of the screen, but if – like me – you prefer playing that way instead, the option’s there.
+Initially, the game won’t automatically bring you back to the centre of the screen, but if – like me – you prefer playing that way instead, the option’s there.
 This method might also lower the overall challenge somewhat, as moving around only requires you to hold down two keys at most (to reach a corner), rather than tapping them in rapid succession.

 Digging through the menu also reveals several different cheats, though it seems none of them actually work in the current build.
 I have a feeling Nick Udell, its creator, is saving that for the soon-to-be-released beta version.
 God Mode and Infinite Slowmo don’t really interest me as much as Auto Pilot, though.
 I mean, imagine the game playing on its own, dodging at insane speeds and never making a single mistake; while you just sit there, thinking “yeah, I’m never gonna be able to do that”.
 Sure sounds like a neat, if somewhat niche, feature.